 Requirements for Selling a Salvage Car

 When the automobile has been stolen and is missing for one month or so, it can be paid out and sold by the insurance provider to a salvage purchaser, and then the car can end up receiving a salvage title.
 To sell a salvage car is the fastest way to make money from an insurance company – although not the most financially rewarding.
-In general, the settlement of the insurance provider is low so that the company can benefit by selling the car to the buyer who has been salvaged.
+In general, the insurance provider’s settlement is low so that the company can benefit by selling the car to the buyer who has been salvaged.
 As a result, attempting to sell directly to the end-user is better.

 Various Conditions for Valuing a Salvage Car